pennal/addresses/README.md

 Walkthrough the existing code and try to run and understand it.
 We would like you to explain how the application works.
 Feel free to ask questions on parts you don't understand.

+For IntelliJ users: The repository contains a file called `postalCodes.http` that can be used to run HTTP calls against locally running Micronaut application.
+This might help you to discover the application.

 #### Explanation of the modules

 Within this project you find the following modules.